Homemade sauerkraut recipe

 Microbiome

-It is astonishing that the happy colon contains about 2kg of good bacteria, yeasts, protozoa and viruses; with ten times as many cells as there are in the body.
+It is astonishing that the happy colon contains about 2kg of friendly bacteria, yeasts and protozoa; with ten times as many cells as there are in our bodies.
 We are seriously outnumbered by our own bugs unless we have subjected ourselves to massive amounts of antibiotics and chemicals like artificial-sweeteners.

 - Dr Kim A. Williams, MD, past president of the American College of Cardiology

 In fact these friendly bacteria produce such a huge quantity of essential neurotransmitters that the colon is now being called the second brain.
-They also have a profound effect on our immune-systems.
+They also have a profoundly beneficial effect on our immune-systems.

-What is more should you inadvertently eat food that is laced with pathogens, as we all do periodically, the vast army of friendly-bacteria in the gut simply help outnumber the dangerous bugs that can and do make us sick.
+What is more should you inadvertently eat food that is laced with pathogens, as we all do periodically the vast army of friendly-bacteria in the gut simply help outnumber the dangerous bugs that can and do make us very sick.

 Chaos erupted at a huge party to celebrate the 90th birthday of former Philippine first lady Imelda Marcos yesterday, with 261 friends and supporters rushed to Manila hospitals with suspected food-poisoning.
 Emergency rooms were inundated with patients vomiting and suffering from diarrhoea and dizziness.